Wardown Park Museum

 The displays on hat making are fascinating, with examples of hand-made straw plaits, hats from different time periods, and hat-making forms and tools.
 One wonderful display shows an example of a straw police hat worn by the local constabulary.

 One of the highlights of the Luton Life Gallery is the Luton Guild Book, an illuminated book written on vellum, it was maintained by the Confraternity of the Holy Trinity from 1475-1546.
-Another display that caught our eyes are a pair of bank notes from the Luton Bank.
+Another display that caught our eyes was a pair of bank notes from the Luton Bank.
 A pair of local solicitors set up the bank in the early 19th century.
 The bank notes were issued between 1822 and 1823.
 The bank was closed in 1824 when one of the partners died.

 The Peace Day Riots